MV10/monkey-hi-hat/unreleased_changes.md

 * eyecandy 3.3.0 released 2025-08-17

 * 4.4.1 not yet released
-* Updated to eyecandy v4.0.0 (local build, not yet released, maybe v4?)
+* Updated to eyecandy v4.0.0 (logging improvements)
 * Updated to CommandLineSwitchPipe v2.0.0 (logging improvements)
 * Updated to FFMediaToolkit v4.8.0 (cleaner release of some managed resources)
 * Change internal video frame-flip to use StbImage instead of C# loop, ~30% faster